 Medicare Advantage plans offer benefits that may not be available through Medicare Parts A and B. Medicare Advantage plans are offered through private insurance companies and can be customized for your own unique needs.
 There are different types of Medicare Advantage plans: Preferred Provider Organizations (PPOs), Health Maintenance Organizations (HMOs), Private Fee-for-Service Plans (PFFS), Special Needs Plans (SNP), Medicare Medical Savings Account Plans (MSA) and HMO Point of Service Plans (HMOPOS).

-Health Maintenance Organizations have a network of pre-approved service providers that will be covered within your plan, however one main difference is that in most cases you must elect a primary care physician.
+Health Maintenance Organizations have a network of pre-approved service providers that will be covered within your plan, however, one main difference is that in most cases you must select a primary care physician.
 This primary care physician acts as your personal doctor, but also as your health care coordinator.
 If you ever needed to see a specialty doctor who was not in your HMO plan network, your primary care physician could offer you a referral if they deemed it necessary.
 You may need to obtain a referral from your primary care physician in order for the service to be covered.